Mark Henry: World's Strongest Man (2002–2005)

+Various feuds (2005–2007)

-During the December 30 episode of SmackDown!, Henry made his return to television, as he interfered in a WWE Tag Team Championship match, joining with MNM (Joey Mercury, Johnny Nitro, and Melina), to help them defeat Rey Mysterio and Batista for the championship.
-A week later on SmackDown!, Henry got in a confrontation with the World Heavyweight Champion, Batista, and went on to interfere in a steel cage match between MNM and the team of Mysterio and Batista, helping MNM to retain their titles.
+During the December 30, 2005 episode of SmackDown!, Henry made his return to television, as he interfered in a WWE Tag Team Championship match, joining with MNM (Joey Mercury, Johnny Nitro, and Melina), to help them defeat Rey Mysterio and Batista for the championship.
+A week later on the January 6, 2006 episode of SmackDown!, Henry got in a confrontation with the World Heavyweight Champion, Batista, and went on to interfere in a steel cage match between MNM and the team of Mysterio and Batista, helping MNM to retain their titles.
 Henry then had another match with Batista at a live event where Batista received a severely torn triceps that required surgery, forcing him to vacate his title.
-On the January 10, 2006 episode of SmackDown!, Henry was involved in a Battle Royal for the vacant World Heavyweight Championship.
-He was finally eliminated by Kurt Angle, who won the title.
+On the January 13 episode of SmackDown!, Henry was involved in a Battle Royal for the vacant World Heavyweight Championship.
+He was the last man eliminated by Kurt Angle, who won the title.

 A week later, Henry received assistance from Daivari, who turned on Angle and announced that he was the manager of Henry.
-With Daivari at his side, Henry faced Angle for the World Heavyweight Championship at the 2006 Royal Rumble in January, losing when Angle hit him with a chair (without the referee seeing) and pinned him with a roll-up.
+With Daivari at his side, Henry faced Angle for the World Heavyweight Championship at the Royal Rumble on January 29, losing when Angle hit him with a chair (without the referee seeing) and pinned him with a roll-up.

-On the March 3 episode of SmackDown!, Henry interfered in a World Heavyweight Championship match between Angle and The Undertaker, attacking the latter when he was seconds from possibly winning the title.
-Henry then performed a diving splash on Undertaker, driving him through the announcer's table.
-Henry was then challenged to a casket match by Undertaker at WrestleMania 22.
+On the March 3 episode of SmackDown!, Henry interfered in a World Heavyweight Championship match between Angle and The Undertaker, attacking The Undertaker when he was seconds from possibly winning the title.
+Henry then performed a diving splash on The Undertaker, driving him through the announcer's table.
+Henry was then challenged to a casket match by The Undertaker at WrestleMania 22 on April 2.
 Henry vowed to defeat The Undertaker and end his undefeated streak at WrestleMania, but The Undertaker defeated him.
+There were talks about Henry ending the streak backstage, but did not succeed.
+In an interview on Heavy, Henry stated that the decision was close and that if they did ask him about it he would have refused, stating he did not want to carry that weight.
 Henry had a rematch against The Undertaker on the April 7 episode of SmackDown!.
 It ended in a no-contest when Daivari introduced his debuting client, The Great Khali.
 Khali went to the ring and attacked The Undertaker, starting a new feud and ending Henry's.